tagoro9/fotingo/README.md

 ## Debugging

-If you run into problems, you can get a more verbose output of the tool by adding:
+If you run into problems, you can get more verbose output from the tool by adding:

     DEBUG="fotingo:*" fotingo ...